davidtoddbagley/swaggerize-express-vmt/README.md

 - `api` - a valid Swagger 2.0 document.
 - `docspath` - the path to expose api docs for swagger-ui, etc. Defaults to `/`.
+- `errorname` - a string identifying errors thrown from inside this library.
+Default is `{ name: 'SwaggerizeExpressVmt', ... }`
+- `express` - express settings overrides.
 - `handlers` - either a directory structure for route handlers or a premade object (see *Handlers Object* below).
-- `express` - express settings overrides.

 After using this middleware, a new property will be available on the `app` called `swagger`, containing the following properties: